-In 1458, five years after the fall of Constantinople to the Moslems, eighteen cardinals meet to elect a new pope.
-A 27 year old cardinal learns to play a very dangerous game, his name is Rodrigo Borgia.
+In 1458, five years after the fall of Constantinople to the Turk, eighteen cardinals met in Rome to elect a new pope.
+A 27-year-old Spanish cardinal, Rodrigo Borgia, learns to play a very dangerous game; how to survive his first conclave.

 0 of 0 people found this review helpful.

 Was this review helpful to you?